ibm-cloud-docs/powervs-migration/white-paper.md

 :   {{site.data.keyword.powerSys_notm}} has the same architecture in a cloud environment as {{site.data.keyword.IBM}} Power on-premises.
 It supports AIX, {{site.data.keyword.IBM}} i, Linux, and Red Hat OpenShift, and is certified for SAP and Oracle workloads, allowing a smooth migration for businesses already by using {{site.data.keyword.IBM}} Power Systems to cloud.

 Improved platform availability
-:   The accelerated shift to a digital economy, partly due to the Covid pandemic, along with increased business demand for higher availability of production critical applications requires greater platform availability of 99.99+%.
+:   The accelerated shift to a digital economy, partly due to the Covid pandemic, along with increased business demand for higher availability of production-critical applications, requires greater platform availability of 99.99+%.
+For more information about platform availability, see the [{{site.data.keyword.cloud_notm}} service level objectives](/docs/resiliency?topic=resiliency-slo).

 Security
 :  Security is a critical business requirement to protect intellectual capital and ensure the integrity of software supply chains.
 With the growing number and cost of cyberattacks, organizations must adopt a disciplined approach to system and data security.
 End-to-end encryption is essential for safeguarding business data, and effective encryption key management plays a vital role.
 On {{site.data.keyword.cloud_notm}}, businesses have the flexibility to use {{site.data.keyword.IBM}}-provided encryption keys or bring their own keys (BYOK).
 Using {{site.data.keyword.keymanagementserviceshort}} (Key Protect), {{site.data.keyword.cloud_notm}} offers a centralized, secure, and scalable key management solution that integrates with cloud services and applications.
 It enables lifecycle management of encryption keys without the complexity of hardware-based security modules.
-The increasing risk of ransomware and other cyber threats reinforces the need for a minimum viable company (MVC) platform built with security and resilience at its core.
+The increasing risk of ransomware and other cyberthreats reinforces the need for a minimum viable company (MVC) platform that is built with security and resilience at its core.

 Sustainability
-:   {{site.data.keyword.IBM}} is committed to driving sustainability through energy-efficient infrastructure and responsible cloud operations.
-Power Virtual Server helps organizations reduce their carbon footprint by shifting workloads to shared, energy-optimized IBM Cloud data centers, which are designed for high efficiency and sustainability at scale.
-By moving away from energy-intensive on-premises infrastructure to a cloud-based OPEX model, clients can better align with ESG goals and reduce overall power consumption.
-Additionally, IBM’s focus on processor efficiency—like with Power10—means clients benefit from greater performance-per-watt, helping to support greener IT operations.
+:   {{site.data.keyword.IBM}} is committed to driving sustainability through energy-efficient infrastructure and responsible cloud operations. {{site.data.keyword.powerSys_notm}} helps organizations reduce their carbon footprint by shifting workloads to shared, energy-optimized {{site.data.keyword.cloud_notm}} data centers, which are designed for high efficiency and sustainability at scale.
+By moving away from energy-intensive on-premises infrastructure to a cloud-based OpEx model, you can better align with ESG goals and reduce overall power consumption. {{site.data.keyword.IBM}}’s focus on processor efficiency, like with Power10, means that clients benefit from greater performance-per-watt and greener IT operations.

 Disaster recovery
 :   {{site.data.keyword.powerSys_notm}} offers a resilient and scalable platform to protect your critical workloads with advanced backup and disaster recovery solutions.
-For more information, see [High availability and disaster recovery](/docs/power-iaas?topic=power-iaas-ha-dr).
+For more information, see [Understanding disaster recovery](/docs/resiliency?topic=resiliency-understanding-dr) and [High availability and disaster recovery for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-ha-dr).

 IT agility is key to business success today.
 Businesses need scalable and elastic environments, which cloud platforms enable. {{site.data.keyword.cloud_notm}} provides automation for the {{site.data.keyword.powerSys_notm}} platform, and integration with other {{site.data.keyword.cloud_notm}} services provide insights to cloud usage, facilitating auditing and control.

 ## Use cases for {{site.data.keyword.powerSys_notm}} on {{site.data.keyword.cloud_notm}}
-{: #1-3-usecases}
+{: #usecases}

 Review common use cases for {{site.data.keyword.powerSys_notm}}: